Azure/PMAgent-onboarding/products/data-schema-signalr.md

   - Consumption:
     - Often computed as sum(Quantity) * 24 (ensure your Quantity semantics match).

+  - Month-based counting:
+    - Group by Month = startofmonth(Date); exclude the current month via Date < startofmonth(now()).
+    - Use dcount(ResourceId, 4) for resource-level counts (and dcount(SubscriptionId, 4) / dcount(CloudCustomerGuid, 4) for subscription/customer counts).
+    - Do not aggregate distinct counts across months; treat each month independently.
+For multi-month totals, recompute distinct on the combined set.
+  - Customer cohort segmentation:
+    - External vs Internal: join SubscriptionMappings and filter CustomerType == 'External', and also exclude SubscriptionId in SignalRTeamInternalSubscriptionIds for safety.
 - Business definitions (from queries)
   - “AI cohort” customer: resources whose ResourceId matches ai/gpt/ml/cognitive/openai/chatgpt patterns.
   - “Top subscriptions”: from Cached_TopSubscriptions_Snapshot; “IsNew” and “IsRetained” based on StartDate/EndDate relative to recent days.